v. Shanghai

 Hello outside world, family and friends.

 So life has been a bit on the rougher side.
 Mostly due to the fact that a week and a half ago, I got sick.
 I work in a petri dish, a bacterial and viral haven; complete with sauna.
 It started like any other cold; that tingly feeling in your throat as you're lying in bed one night.
 You think, "uh oh..." and take some Tylenol before you go to bed in hopes it's some minor irritation or something.
 Then, you wake up barely capable of uttering a sound.
-A.K.A.: a teachers worst nightmare.
-Second only to screaming children and overly involved parents.
-That first morning I rolled out of bed, crawled to my suitcase where my personal Pharmacy of America was stashed and dug out the dayquil.
-Thank you Mother, for making sure I packed some.
-I downed a couple, then continued digging for the cough drops, tissues, elderberry drops, and... the throat coat--the miracle worker.
+A.K.A.: a teacher's worst nightmare.
+(Second only to screaming children and overly involved parents.)
+That first morning I rolled out of bed, crawled to my suitcase where my personal Pharmacy of America was stashed and dug out the Dayquil.
+Thank you, Mother, for making sure I packed some.
+I downed a couple, then continued digging for the cough drops, tissues, elderberry drops, and... the Throat Coat--the miracle worker.
 I packed enough to see me through the workday, and shuffled my way to the metro, making an extra

 In the States, I might have been able to call in sick, and someone would take on whatever responsibilities I had or they would be left until I returned.
 However, in China, it's a different philosophy.
 Pay no mind to the fact that we work with kids, and if we get the kids sick, they don't come to class and the company makes no money.
 That doesn't sound fiscally responsible, but I'm no finance manager.
-And, in order to call in sick, I need a Doctors note (what is this, 7th grade gym class?)... and that isn't going to happen unless I'm nearly dead, because, well.... it's me.
+And, in order to call in sick, I need a Doctor's note (what is this, 7th grade gym class?)... and that isn't going to happen unless I'm nearly dead, because, well.... it's me.
 So, like any adult, I silently suffered through the day.
 Okay, not silently...
 I spent a good part of the day hacking up a lung or two, the other half sneezing my brains out.
 It was awesome.

 On my way home I stopped by the store and paid 45RMB for Progresso Vegetable Soup......
 I paid $7.09 for SOUP!
 WHAT?!?!?!
-But it was all I could find that sounded remotely recognizable as food.
-And because I'm sick, it's even easier to justify spending money on things that just sound good, are comforting and remind me of home.
+But it was all I could find that sounded remotely recognizable as sick-people food.
+And because I'm sick, it's even easier to justify spending money on things that just sound good, are comforting, and remind me of home.
 So I trudge my way home, enjoy some overpriced soup, down some NyQuil and pass out.
 This trend continues over the next few days.
 I spend my weekend sick...
-I complain about the inability to find tomato soup (which at this point had been craving for DAYS!) then my friend send me a picture of...
+I complain about the inability to find tomato soup (which at this point I've been craving for DAYS!) then my friend send me a picture of...
 CAMPBELLS TOMATO SOUP!! ...ON A STORE SHELF!
 Even better, the store wasn't far from my apartment!
 So, I pull myself together long enough to make the 15 minute trip.
-I stock up on cans of tomato soup, some bread and cheese, then head back to make the most delicious meal I've had (comfort food always "tastes" better when you're miserable, even
+I stock up on cans of tomato soup, some bread and cheese, then head back to make the most delicious meal I've had (comfort food always "tastes" better when you're miserable, even if you can't really taste anything...)
+I think this marked the turning point on the road to recovery.

 More observations...